honza/socrates/README.markdown

         media
             style.css
         config.yaml
+        about.md

 The `posts` directory is where you will place your posts files.
-Anything prefixed with `-` or `.` will be ignored. `layout` is your basic theme or a template. `config.yaml` is a site-wide configuration file.
+Anything prefixed with `_` or `.` will be ignored. `layout` is your basic theme or a template. `config.yaml` is a site-wide configuration file.
+Don't forget to update the about file with relevant information.

 When you are ready to generate your site, you run: